jeff-zucker/solid-file-client/docs/transition-to-v.1.md

 # More Help

-If you get stuck transitioning, contact me in the gitter chat (@jeffz) or in the forum (@jeff-zucker).
+If you get stuck transitioning, contact me in the gitter chat (@jeff-zucker) or in the forum (@jeffz).